avohns/python-latex-moodle-quiz/README.md

 These examples/templates would not be possible without:
 - The `python`-Package for LaTeX © 2012 James Brotchie
-- The `moodle`-Package for LaTeX © 2016 Anders O. F. Hendrickson
+- The `moodle`-Package for LaTeX © 2016 Anders O. F. Hendrickson, 2019–2021 Matthieu Guerquin-Kern

 I would also like to thank Benjamin Hackl for suggesting the use of multiline-f-strings.